Board, Committees & Staff

 Executive Director, CCVA

 As the staff leader for CCVA, Katie also serves as an ex-officio non-voting member of the Board of Directors.
 She has worked in the field of nonprofit and volunteer management for over 30 years as practitioner, author, trainer and leader.
 Her career began in 1973 at the Philadelphia Family Court where she helped develop an extensive volunteer program to provide support services to the probation officers and their young clients.
 For 14 years she worked at the Virginia Office of Volunteerism, eventually becoming director.
 And from 1997 to 2003 she served as executive director of the Association for Volunteer Administration (AVA), the international professional association for leaders and managers of volunteer programs.
-Katie has authored and co-authored several articles and publications and teaches as adjunct faculty at Virginia Commonwealth University, University of Virginia and Tidewater Community College.
+Katie has authored and co-authored several articles and publications and served as adjunct faculty at Virginia Commonwealth University, University of Virginia and Tidewater Community College.

 The CVA credentialing program is supported by active committees of CVA practitioners .
 These individuals write test items, select references, assess candidate portfolios, and address issues related to CVA renewal.
 All CVAs are eligible to apply for committee participation.